ThePuzzlemaker/blog/README.md

 # About This Site

-This page is going to (try to) answer some possible common questions about this site.

 ## What is this site?

 This site is my blog.
 I'm not using a CMS (i.e. Wordpress, what I used to use) for it anymore, as I honestly find them irritating at times.